Lorry I. Lokey: Early life

-Lokey resumed college in 1947, having been drafted into the army in 1944, following his freshman year, graduating from Stanford University in Palo Alto, California, with a bachelor of arts degree in journalism.
+Lokey resumed college in 1947, having been drafted into the army in 1944, following his freshman year, graduating from Stanford University in Palo Alto, California, with a Bachelor of Arts degree in journalism.
 At Stanford, he worked on The Stanford Daily, becoming editor of the school newspaper in 1949.
 Upon graduation Lokey began working for United Press, now United Press International (UPI), and then at newspapers and in the public relations field.
 One newspaper he worked for was The Daily News in Longview, Washington.

 Business career

-Inspired by the sight of a teletype machine transfering financial news during a conference in Los Angeles, Lokey started Business Wire, a news release service, in 1961.
+Inspired by the sight of a teletype machine transferring financial news during a conference in Los Angeles, Lokey started Business Wire, a news release service, in 1961.
 Founded in San Francisco, California, the company started with seven clients on the first day of business.
 The company expanded and became an international wire service with 30 offices around the world.
 By 2003, the company had grown to 450 employees with annual revenue of $110 million.
 In 2006, Lokey sold Business Wire for approximately $600 million to Berkshire Hathaway, Warren Buffett's corporation.